 Major Publications

 As an active musicologist and historian, I am regularly working on research for a number of publications and other scholarly projects and contributions.
-Here are three publications that I would especially like to highlight for you. ~ ~ ~
+Here are several publications that I would especially like to highlight for you. ~ ~ ~

-Muted Anxiety: American Film Music in a Suburban Age (Oxford University Press, 2014) is now available.
+Muted Anxiety: American Film Music in a Suburban Age (Oxford University Press, 2014) is available.
 I edited this collection on film and television music with my colleague, Dr. Anthony Bushard.
 You can purchase a copy here.

-Music and History: Bridging the Disciplines (University of Mississippi Press, 2005) has celebrated the tenth anniversary of its publication.
+Music and History: Bridging the Disciplines (University of Mississippi Press, 2005) has celebrated the twentieth anniversary of its publication.
 I edited this collection with my colleague, Dr. Jeffrey Jackson.
 We presented a retrospective reflection on this work at the national conference of the American Historical Association in Washington in January 2015.
 You can purchase a copy here.

 This interesting collection, Buffy, Ballads, and Bad Guys Who Sing: Music in the Worlds of Joss Whedon, includes an essay of mine on music in the series Firefly.